-Studio classes are anywhere from 45 minutes to 2 hours in length, and the class size can be 2 to 100 students, depending on the studio.
-Most studios allow anyone to drop in on a class anytime, which is great if your schedule is unpredictable.
-In contrast, some types require that you register and pay for a specific duration beforehand.
+Studio classes are anywhere from 45 minutes to 2 hours in length and the class size can be 2 to 100 students, depending on the studio.
+Most studios allow anyone to drop in on a class anytime, which is great if your schedule is unpredictable, whereas some classes require that you register and pay for a specific duration beforehand.

 How often should I do yoga?

 If you’re able to practice yoga 3 times or more per week, you will likely see significant improvements in areas such as flexibility, joint range of motion, strength, balance, ability to manage stress, quality of sleep, happiness and overall well being.
 Everyone’s bodies are different, so this of course is relative.
 Practicing a beginner yoga routine once or twice per week will help you maintain things as they are, while possibly seeing some smaller improvements over time.
 Like anything fitness-related, the more time you can dedicate to it, the more beneficial it will be.

 The Yoga Mindset

 Yoga is not a religion, a cult or a belief system.
 At the root of yoga is self-inquiry. understanding the balance of effort and release in your yoga practice requires constant attention and sensitivity and has profound meaning in our everyday lives as a meditation on balancing stress and relaxation.
 Experiencing true relaxation is a deeply rewarding experience.
 And understanding how to move into extremely challenging poses effortlessly, with a calm mind and steady breath, is invaluable to us all in our busy lives.